 The department said there were 293,000 new filings last week, a decrease of 36,000 from the week before.
 That's the lowest figure since mid-March of 2020, when there were 256,000.

-Most economists predicted the new report would show about 350,000 claims.
+Most economists expected Thursday's report to show about 320,000 new claims.

-The department said there are 3.34 million continuing claims, which lag initial claims by a week.
+The department said the four-week moving average fell to about 334,200, and there were 2.59 million continuing claims, which lag initial filings by a week.

 Thursday's report said Pennsylvania reported the most new filings, while California, Michigan, Missouri and Texas saw the greatest decreases.